Appointments Section - UTDBP3050

 Contact with minors on a regular basis: This term means having contact with minors for one hour or more in any 30-day period outside the scope of student instruction.

-The President has designated the Executive Vice President and Provost as the official responsible for designating which faculty positions or areas are security sensitive, and the Vice President for Administration as the official responsible for designating which non-faculty positions or areas are security sensitive.
+The President has designated the Chief Academic Officer as the official responsible for designating which faculty positions or areas are security sensitive, and the Vice President for Administration as the official responsible for designating which non-faculty positions or areas are security sensitive.

 Security sensitive positions will be identified as such in job descriptions and vacancy advertisements.